rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

     Finished dev [unoptimized + debuginfo] target(s) in 10.18 secs
 ```

-The top level *Cargo.lock* now contains information about `add-one`'s
+The top level *Cargo.lock* now contains information about `add-one`’s
 dependency on `rand`.
 However, even though `rand` is used somewhere in the
-workspace, we can't use it in other crates in the workspace unless we add
+workspace, we can’t use it in other crates in the workspace unless we add
 `rand` to their *Cargo.toml* as well.
 If we add `extern crate rand;` to
-*src/main.rs* for the top level `adder` crate, for example, we'll get an error:
+*src/main.rs* for the top level `adder` crate, for example, we’ll get an error:

 ```text
 $ cargo build